iumix/UserScripts/README.md

 ## License

-No license, do whatever you want with it.
-Please don't sue me.
+MIT License.
+Use it however you want, do anything with it, modify it.